Skip to main content

 • Cuts processing time by up to 85%

-The CenturionPro wet and dry line also includes the Original (50 lbs wet/hr, $3,995) and Silver Bullet (50 lbs wet/hr, 30% quieter operation, $4,495) for growers who need more throughput than the Mini without jumping to mid-scale pricing.
-If you need more extraction versatility, the Resinator XL scales the OG's multifunction concept to 15 lbs per separation run.
-For a dry-only budget option, the TTT 2600 handles bladeless trimming at $2,999, and the GreenBroz M Lite offers precision rolling blades with 316 stainless steel construction at $4,495.
+The CenturionPro wet and dry line also includes the Original at 50 lb wet/hr ($3,995) and the Silver Bullet at 50 lb wet/hr with 30% quieter operation ($4,495).
+Both sit between the Mini and the Gladiator for growers who outgrow the Mini before mid-scale pricing makes sense.
+The Resinator XL scales the OG's multifunction concept to 15 lb per separation run.
+For a dry-only budget option, the TTT 2600 handles bladeless trimming at $2,999, and the GreenBroz M Lite offers precision rolling blades with 316 stainless construction at $4,495.
+The CenturionPro Mini buying guide covers the wet/dry decision and the upgrade path from Tabletop to Mini for growers crossing the 10-plant threshold.

-Operations processing 50–200 lbs per harvest cycle need machines that run for hours without overheating and produce consistent results at volume.
-At this tier, build quality and included accessories (extra tumblers, kief collection, leaf collectors) make a significant difference in total cost of ownership.
+Operations processing 50 to 200 lb per harvest cycle need machines that run for hours without overheating and produce consistent leaf removal at volume.
+At this tier, build quality and included accessories (extra tumblers, kief collection bags, leaf collectors) make a significant difference in total cost of ownership.
+A machine that includes a second tumbler set means trimming continues during cleaning, which eliminates the hard ceiling on harvest-week throughput.

 Trimmer Throughput Price Why It Stands Out